phadke555/mcorec_baseline/docs/overview.md

 * **Lapel Microphones**: Close-talking microphones connected to smartphones via adapters, positioned near each speaker's mouth for enhanced audio clarity
 * **Seating Arrangement**: All speakers sit around a table with varying distances depending on table size
 * **Session Synchronization**: Moderator whistle cues enable precise alignment of recordings from multiple devices
+* **Recording Duration**: Each session typically lasts approximately 6 minutes.

+***Note***: Individual smartphone recordings and lapel microphone audio are **only available for the training set** to facilitate system development.
+The development and evaluation sets contain **only the central 360° video and audio**, as the core challenge focuses on processing the difficult multi-speaker, multi-conversation scenario captured by the central camera setup with high speech overlap and acoustic complexity.

 ## Task Description